strdco/scan.datasatsto.se/README.md

   schema, so it will probably play nice with other apps if you need to.
 - Create a user to the SQL Server database.
 It can be a contained user (without login) if you want.
 - GRANT EXECUTE ON SCHEMA::Scan TO {database user};
-- Set up environment variables to allow the web app to connect to SQL Server.
+- Set up environment variables for the web app

 Environment variables:

+- cookieSecret: Used to encrypt cookies.
+Not required, but recommended.
 - dbserver: Fully qualified name of the database instance
 - dbname: Database name
 - dblogin: Login name